GoogleChromeLabs/squoosh/.github/ISSUE_TEMPLATE/bug_report.md

  - Node version: [e.g. 10.11.0]
  - npm version: [e.g. 6.4.1]

+**Is your issue related to the quality of image compression?**
+Please attach original and output images (you can drag & drop to attach).
+- Original image
+- Output image from Squoosh

 **Additional context, screenshots, screencasts**
 Add any other context about the problem here.